The new era of sponsorship goes beyond logos

 "Invest in authentic encounters.
 The experience is more important than logo visibility.
 Festivals are just one part of the marketing package, so think about what you'll do before, during and after the event.
 I'm delighted to see that our clients are making use of events in a multimedia way," says Kajantie.

-Sponsorointi & Tapahtumat ry's annual SPOT Awards recognise the best sponsorship initiatives in Finland each year.
+Sponsorointi & Tapahtumat ry's annual SPOT Awards recognises the best sponsorship initiatives in Finland each year.
 Festivals were well represented among this year's finalists.
 The grand prize winner, Funeral Home Mikko Mononen, partnered with Tuska.

-"Design your own funeral was an ingenious idea.
+"Plan your own funeral was an ingenious idea.
 It was probably our first time seeing a funeral home as a festival partner.
 When you think outside the box, so to speak, you get some really cool stuff," says Sandström.

 Sandström also praises the collaboration between Sanoma and Pirkka that reached the finals.